Australia's international marine conservation engagement

 It is in Australia’s national interest to promote effective management of areas beyond national jurisdiction.
 Australia has a significant maritime jurisdiction which is bordered by the high seas in parts of the Pacific, Indian and Southern Oceans.

-Australia has submitted its views on the scope, parameters and feasibility of an international instrument to the Working Group.
+In 2014 Australia submitted its views on the scope, parameters and feasibility of an international instrument to the UN Working Group.
+Australia will engage in the United Nations Preparatory Committee which is due to commence discussions in 2016 (details of this committee will be agreed by UNGA in 2015).

 Regional Fisheries Management Organisations (RFMOs)